How Many Lawn Signs Do I Need For My Campaign?

-Lawn signs have become a given for elections in the last three decades but knowing how many to order can stump even experienced campaigners.
+How Many Lawn Signs Do I Need For My Campaign?
+Campaign Yard Signs have become a given for elections in the last three decades but knowing how many to order can stump even experienced campaigners.
 A basic rule of thumb for estimating the total number of campaign signs needed is to calculate one sign for every 30 registered voters in your district.
 However, several factors can alter that base number.
 Some things to consider is the size of the election (off-year versus a larger presidential or gubernatorial election), expected voter turnout versus the number of registered voters and your vote percentage goal.

 First, gather some information.
 Check your district’s numbers for registered voters and take a look at the last few elections for voter turnout percentage.
 Add up the numbers for registered voters and voter turnout, then divide by the number of elections you gathered numbers from to achieve your averages.
 From there, you should have three numbers in mind: